mozman/ezdxf/docs/source/concepts/linetypes.rst

 .. image:: all_std_line_types.png

-In DXF R13 Autodesk introduced complex linetypes, containing TEXT or SHAPES in linetypes. `ezdxf` v0.8.4 and later supports complex linetypes.
+In DXF R13 Autodesk introduced complex linetypes which can contain text or shapes.

 .. seealso::